Don’t drink another glass of lemon water before reading this!

 Why does drinking lemon water become a trend?

 Lemon water is simply adding freshly juiced lemon to water.
-The ratio of lemon to water and to consume hot or cold is entirely up to the individual.
-Such simple concoction has created a big hype among the health-conscious group of people.
+The ratio of lemon to water and whether to consume it hot or cold is entirely up to the individual.
+Such a simple concoction has created a significant buzz among health-conscious individuals.

-It is believed that when adding lemon to water, it creates a healthy concoction that provides electrolytes and hydration that our body needs.
+It is believed that adding lemon to water creates a healthy concoction that provides the electrolytes and hydration our body needs.

 Those who want to slim down but do not like to exercise may believe that as lemon is acidic, it will help to curb their appetite, burn fats and eventually slim down without needing to do much exercise.
 However, lemon water should be used in combination with a healthy diet and an active lifestyle to obtain results.

-People who tried many (weight loss) methods had turned to lemon water for solution.
+People who tried many weight loss methods had turned to lemon water for a solution.

 Naturopaths believe in using natural remedies or solutions to solve their health issues.
 The choice of lemon is vital.
-You should be using organic lemons to make sure that the source of lemon is of high quality and not contaminated by any pesticides.
+You should use organic lemons to ensure that the source of lemons is of high quality and not contaminated by pesticides.

-As the preparation of lemon water is easy and lemon is conveniently sold, many people see this as a healthy beverage they can have easily.
+As the preparation of lemon water is easy and lemon is conveniently sold, many people see this as a healthy beverage they can easily have.

 Have you wondered what happens if you drink lemon water everyday?